Protecting the Future of North Portsea Island

 Since 2014, the government has awarded £63.7m of funding to the North Portsea Coastal Scheme for construction.
 Construction began in 2015 and is being delivered in five construction phases, with completion programmed in 2026.
 The scheme is grant funded by the Environment Agency as is being delivered by Coastal Partners on behalf of Portsmouth City Council.

 The Journey So Far

-Phase 2 - Milton Common 2016: the construction of 1.5km of a set back earth embankments and rock revetment structure, completed in 2016 at £3m
+Phase 2 - COMPLETED - Milton Common 2016: the construction of 1.5km of a set back earth embankments and rock revetment structure, completed in 2016 at £3m

-Phase 4a &b – (a)Eastern Road and (b)Kendall’s Wharf 2019 - 2022: is the construction of a seawall with road raising at the entrance to Kendall’s Wharf;
+Phase 4a & 4b - IN PROGRESS - (a)Eastern Road and (b)Kendall’s Wharf 2019 - 2024: the construction of a seawall with road raising at the entrance to Kendall’s Wharf

 Phase 5 – Ports Creek 2024 – 2026: Currently going through a detailed design review which once complete will lead to the procurement of the contractor.